helmedeiros/front-end-formations/README.md

 ##### Challenge
 Write the new HTML5 `meta` declaration for specifying the character encoding of our document.
 It should use `UTF-8` as the encoding.
 Use the level_1/2/index.html

+#### THE SCRIPT TAG
+The script tag used normally for javascript inclusion, was updated.
+In the HTML4 we specify the `type` attribute as `text/javascript` like `<script type="text/javascript" src="script.js"></script>`.

+Now in the HTML5 they changed browsers so they can infer javascript as type, so the new script tag for HTML5 is: `<script src="file.js"></script>`.

+##### Challenge
+Assuming that we have the HTML inside level_1/3/index.html script tag in HTML4, remove the portion we do not need in HTML5.

 ### LEVEL 2 - HTML5 Elements
 Learn all of the new HTML5 elements, including the section, article, header, footer, and time elements, and also several others that will help make your markup more semantic.